-Because we’re so focused on the big things in life, we tend to completely overlook the small things that nourish our body, mind and soul.
+We’re normally so focused on the big things in life that we tend to completely overlook the small ones that nourish our body, mind and soul.
 Unlike big life events and brag-worthy accomplishments, it’s those little things that can bring real, lasting happiness.
 Not that fleeting rush of pleasure, but a deep sense of well-being that sustains us in good times and bad.
+In today’s reality, it’s even more important than ever to be proactive about creating and appreciating these little moments of happiness.

-Not sure how to find happiness in life’s little joys?
+Not sure how to start cherishing life’s little joys?
 Here’s what you can do to start inviting lasting happiness into your life today.

 1. Be mindful of the small moments

-Pay more attention to the little moments in life that often go unnoticed.
-If you’re mindful of the small things that are seemingly mundane or insignificant—like washing the dishes together after dinner or climbing into a freshly made bed—you’re opening yourself up to the happiness those tiny moments can bring.
+Cherish the little moments in life that often go unnoticed, especially in times of crisis.
+If you’re mindful of the small things that are seemingly mundane or insignificant – like washing the dishes together after dinner or climbing into a freshly made bed – you’re opening yourself up to the happiness those tiny moments can bring.
 In the words of author Robert Brault: “Enjoy the little things, for one day you may look back and realise they were the big things.”

 2. Practice gratitude

 Regularly expressing what you’re grateful for in your life makes you feel happier.
-Gratitude has demonstrated positive effects on our physical and mental well-being—it increases the brain’s happiness hormones, decreases stress levels and improves sleep.
-So why not practice gratitude for two minutes every day?
+Gratitude has demonstrated positive effects on our physical and mental well-being – it increases the brain’s happiness hormones, decreases stress levels and improves sleep.
+So why not practice a two-minute thankfulness routine every day?
 Get a notebook that will be your dedicated gratitude journal, and write down what you’re grateful for each day.

 3. Be kind to others

-Doing good makes us feel good.
 Neuroscientists have found that performing acts of kindness and compassion has a stimulating effect on your brain’s pleasure and reward centres.
 But we actually don’t need brain scans to know that helping others can make us happier.
 Being kind to family, friends and even random strangers opens up lots of possibilities to deepen meaningful connections and make new friends.
-Such meaningful relationships are known to be associated with long-term happiness, physical and mental well-being, and even a longer life.
+Heart-warming initiatives are popping up day by day to help neighbours and strangers, doctors and nurses are risking it all to treat the sick – it’s important to recognise the good that is happening today.

 4. Treat yourself like a friend

 Being kind to others makes us happy, but practicing self-kindness is just as important.
 Treat yourself like you would treat a dear friend.
-Buy yourself a hot cup of tea on a cold commute, spontaneously take yourself on a date to a restaurant or a movie, be non-judgemental, set aside some time for yourself, embrace your imperfections and love yourself whole-heartedly.
+Brew yourself a hot cup of tea on a cloudy morning, be non-judgemental, set aside some time for yourself, treat yourself to some pampering, embrace your imperfections and love yourself whole-heartedly.